dalanedoop/dalanedoop/README.md

 ## Hi there 👋

+- 🔭 I'm currently working on completing the CS50 course
+- 🌱 I'm currently learning the C language
+- 🤔 I'm looking for help with understanding time complexity
 <!--
 **dalanedoop/dalanedoop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.